How to Mix Bass Guitar

 If you have any further questions, please leave them in the comments section, and I will respond as soon as possible.

-Should Bass Guitar Be Panned in The Mix?
+Should Bass Guitar Be Panned in the Mix?

 The bass guitar is typically centered in the mix, as it provides the foundation and anchor for the low frequencies of the song.